echosystemname/echosystemname.github.io/_posts/2019-03-03-introducing-esbi.markdown

 ## Future of ESBI?

-I'd like to keep hacking on this project, if the whim arrises.
+I'd like to keep hacking on this project, if the whim arises.
 I'd like to make a debugger/editor, where you can write Brainfuck code, and then step forwards and backwards through it, while being able to inspect the contents of the infinite array and cursor location.
-I could then start to add macros or extensions to brainfuck to add features.
+I could then start to add macros or extensions to Brainfuck to add features.
 This would mean it's not *officially* compliant with Brainfuck, but I'm doing this for my own education and enjoyment, so I think it's fine.

 ## Show me the code!!